 You should find the university's policy on SAT/ACT scores for transfers when you search for the school's application requirements.
 Again, to find a school's specific requirements, search "[College Name] Transfer Application."

 For students applying from 4-year universities, your SAT/ACT score will definitely play a role into whether or not you are accepted, but it is not weighted as heavily as in freshman admissions.
 When you applied as a freshman, the admissions officers didn't know how you would do at a 4-year university, so they used your score as a measure of that.
 However, now they have your college grades and can see how you are performing at a 4-year university.
-If you have straight A's in all of your biomedical engineering classes at University of Florida but got a 30 on your ACT, the A's seem very impressive and make the 30 less meaningful.
+If you have straight A's in all of your biomedical engineering classes but got a 30 on your ACT, the A's seem very impressive and make the 30 less meaningful.

 The majority of college applicants are high school seniors, and most of the college application advice out there is aimed at them.
 But what do you do if you don't fall into this narrow category?
 Our eBook on how to prepare for and apply to college as a nontraditional student will walk you through everything you need to know, from the coursework you should have under your belt to how to get letters of recommendation when you're not a high school senior.